View Selfie Culbreath's Obituary on AugustaChronicle.com and share memories

 |

-Augusta, Georgia— Mrs. Selfie Lee Jennings Wynn Culbreath was born on July 24, 1935 to the late Eddy and Julia Jennings.
+Augusta, GA—Mrs. Selfie Lee Jennings Wynn Culbreath was born on July 24, 1935 to the late Eddy and Julia Jennings.
 She joined hands with the Master and departed this earthly life on Saturday, May 23, 2020 at the University Hospital in Augusta, Georgia.

 Selfie Lee attended Silas X. Floyd Elementary School and graduated from Lucy Laney High School, Augusta, Georgia in 1953.
 She was employed as a Nursing Technician for thirty-one years at the Medical College of Georgia.
 Her passion was for helping people and loving children.
 She worked nights at the hospital and cared for children during the day.
 As a young adult, she was baptized and joined the Mount Zion A.M.E.
 Zion Church in Augusta, Georgia.